ankane/pgsync/README.md

 1. Manually specify the order of tables
 2. Use deferrable constraints
-3. Disable triggers, which can silently break referential integrity
+3. Disable foreign key triggers, which can silently break referential integrity

 When manually specifying the order, use `--jobs 1` so tables are synced one-at-a-time.